sourcegraph/sourcegraph-public-snapshot/README.md

-# Sourcegraph: the intelligent, hackable code host for teams
+# Sourcegraph: the smarter code host for teams

 Sourcegraph is a **self-hosted Git repository service** with Code Intelligence.
 It **runs on your own server** or cloud and installs in